Fort Anglesea |

 (1775 - 1778, 1814 - 1815), Peirce Island

-Earthworks built to supplement Fort Sullivan on Seavey's Island, Maine to protect the shipyard.
+Earthworks built to supplement Fort Sullivan on Seavey's Island, Maine to protect the ship-building facilities on Badger's Isand.
 The site is located on the eastern end of Peirce Island.
-Earthworks still remain in an overgrown area near the water treatment plant.
+Remnants of earthworks still remain in an overgrown area near the water treatment plant, which was built in the mid 1960's.
 During the American Revolution, the name of the island was changed to Isle of Washington.
-The island was used as an Army Recreation Center in 1941.
+The island was last used by the military as an Army Recreation Center in 1941.

 A fanciful "stockade with two guns" was built by Edward Parry around the same time he built his house.
 Parry felt threatened by the locals because he continued to purchase British tea after the American Revolution.
 Site located near the west end of Edward Street on South Mill Pond.
 No remains.

-A Second System arsenal once located on Jenkins Ct. and South School Street.
-It was formerly known as the Gun House, used to store additional cannon and other equipment for Fort Constitution in case of emergency.
-Abandoned as such before 1900, demolished in 1920.
+A Second System Gun House once located on Jenkins Ct. and South School Street.
+It was used to store additional cannon and other equipment to support Fort Constitution in case of military emergency.
+A second story was added after the Civil War when the building was no longer needed for military purposes.
+Abandoned by 1890 or so, demolished in 1920.

 (1811 - 1865), Portsmouth